 Students who have already earned an associate’s degree pursue Track One, which includes higher-level classes such as Leadership Development, Legal and Ethical Issues in Health Care, and Disease and Health.

-Students beginning work for the Bachelor’s degree with no prior experience take Track Two, which consists of twice the number of credits and includes classes such as Survey of Health Care Delivery, Effective Writing in the Work Place, and Introduction to Statistics.
+Students beginning work for the online degree in health science with no prior experience take Track Two, which consists of twice the number of credits and includes classes such as Survey of Health Care Delivery, Effective Writing in the Work Place, and Introduction to Statistics.

 Regardless of track, all students complete one semester of Senior Directed Study.

 Northern Kentucky University’s Bachelor in Health Science degree is offered through the College of Health Professions.
 It is an interdisciplinary program divided into two tracks, depending upon the student’s ultimate career goals.